colleennicole223/odin-cv-application/README.md

 ### Built with

 - Figma (wireframe)
-- React
-- Vite
-- Node
+- Vite, React, and Node.js

 ### What I learned